ahay/src/user/pyang/readme.txt

 NB: 	Myradon1.c is not tested yet!

 10) Angle gather (ADCIG) extraction using Poynting vector
-Main: 		Mrtmadcig.c
+Main: 		MTestadcig.c
-Test file: 	/book/xjtu/test/rtmadcig/SConstruct
+Test file: 	/book/xjtu/primer/rtmadcig/SConstruct
 NB: ADCIG computation is much more expensive than RTM imaging.
 An MPI version of this program is in preparation!